Explanation of Fees

 8Cocurricular Activities Fee (CAF)charged to all full-time students, including those registered for off-campus programs.
 Payment of this fee entitles students to free or reduced admission to events sponsored by the Student Activities Council and by the Campus Programming Office.
 Students not wishing to participate in this program must complete a CAF decline form (available on the OFS website) and return it to the Office for Financial Services by August 10, in order to have this fee canceled.

-9Rochester Nursing Feeused to cover additional costs of the on-site nursing program such as: background checks for the student, additional classroom and office space, Luther faculty traveling back and forth to the program, and Rochester nursing faculty costs.
+9Rochester Nursing Feeused to cover additional costs of the on-site nursing program such as: additional classroom and office space, Luther faculty traveling back and forth to the program, and Rochester nursing faculty costs.

 10Extra Hours Feecharged for each hour in excess of 36 credit hours.
 Extra credit hours are determined based on the total number of credit hours a student has registered for in the academic year, which includes the fall, January, and spring terms.
 Credit hours for courses dropped without record are excluded from this calculation.
 (Note: The last day to drop a course without record differs depending on whether the course is a semester-long, J-term, or seven week course.)
 Also excluded from the extra-hours calculation are credit hours for private music lessons, class music lessons, vocal coaching, first-year honors (1-credit-hour courses), Physical Education 100 (Wellness), and the first Physical Education 110 skills course.
 The extra credit-hours calculation does, however, include courses that receive a withdrawal ("W"), incomplete ("I"), or credit/no credit ("CR/NC") grade, with the exception of senior projects.
 Senior projects are included in the extra credit-hour calculation only if that course receives an A-F, incomplete ("I"), or credit/no credit ("CR/NC") grade.
 The transfer credits earned in the following off-campus study programs are included in the extra credit hours calculation: Earth and Environment in Italy, Malta and the Mediterranean, Nottingham program, Lutheran College Consortium in Tanzania, Lutheran Colleges China Consortium in Hangzhou, and ACM programs.